-You might have noticed that there are cracks above your windows and doors, then this can be a sign that you will need lintel repair and replacement carried out to fix the problem.
+You might have noticed that there are cracks above your windows and doors, this can be a sign that your lintel may be damaged.
+If that is the case you will need to consider carrying out lintel repairs or possibly replacement to fix the problem.

 Lintels are fitted above the windows and doors to support the weight that is above so if these start to show signs of damage then the building could be at risk of collapse.
-We explain what a lintel is, why you need lintel repairs need replacing and the different types of lintels that need to be fixed.
+We explain what a lintel is, why you may need to repair or replace lintels and look at the different types of lintels.